karima-elhachimi/euri-exercises/topics/javascript/slides/javascript-fundamentals.md

 - 1995 (sept): Mocha was renamed to LiveScript
 - 1995 (dec): LiveScript was later renamed to JavaScript
 - 1996: People start using Javascript
-- 1996: Microsoft is comming with IE. Netscape in problem.
+- 1996: Microsoft is coming with IE. Netscape in problem.
-- 1997: Netscape reches out to Ecma.
+- 1997: Netscape reaches out to Ecma.
 JS was standardized: Ecmascript

 <!-- prettier-ignore -->
 ***